Garmin Forerunner 955 Review

 Should You Buy the Garmin Forerunner 955?

 If the 955 is in your price range and you like the design, you should absolutely consider purchasing it.
 While you could spend more, you are largely just buying more premium materials and a better battery.
 The battery on this model is more than sufficient for most people, so it's hard to argue you need anything more.
 We think this decision should come down to your personal style.
-Those who often use their watch on the trail or in the backcountry may prefer something a bit more rugged, but this is without a doubt one of the best models on the market today.
+Those who often use their watch on the trail or in the backcountry may prefer something a bit more rugged, but this is without a doubt a high value choice when it comes to performance and price.

 What Other GPS Watches Should You Consider?

 If you want our favorite model, go with the Garmin Fenix 7.
-This watch provides the best blend of athletic and smartwatch features we have tested.
+This watch provides the best blend of athletic and smartwatch features we have tested, though it will cost you more.
 If you are looking for a more dedicated smartwatch and a super elegant design, we'd recommend the Apple Watch Ultra.
-And finally, if you are on a tighter budget but still want some excellent features and amazing battery life, we'd recommend the Coros Apex Pro.
+Lastly, if you are on a tighter budget but still want some excellent features and amazing battery life, we'd recommend the Coros Pace 2 or Coros Apex 2.